AIDGH/AIDGH/README.md

 - 🎓 I'm currently studying **Computer Engineering** at **Sharif University of Technology**.
 - 🧠 I'm highly passionate about **Artificial Intelligence**, **Machine Learning**, and **Project Management**.
 - 🕹️ When I'm not debugging algorithms or designing hardware circuits, I'm developing my own **2D platformer game** using Unity.
-- 🏋️‍♂️ Away from the keyboard, you can find me crushing a 4-day split at the gym, drinking good coffee, or playing *Hollow Knight* and *Hades*.
+- 🏋️‍♂️ Away from the keyboard, you can find me crushing a 3-day split at the gym, drinking good coffee, or watching series.
 - 🇪🇸 ¡Hola!
 I'm also on a long streak of learning Spanish!

 ---